Formulas & Computed Values

 - Count Your Parentheses: Every

-- Keep it Readable: If a formula gets too long (more than 3 or 4 nests), it becomes difficult to troubleshoot.
-Consider breaking complex logic into two separate helper fields.
+- Keep it Readable: If a formula gets too long (more than 3 or 4 nests), consider using

 | Feature | Simple Formula | Nested Formula |